unitaryfund/mitiq/docs/source/guide/rem-5-theory.md

  and earliest error mitigation techniques, which itself can refer to a number of specific approaches.

-Readout error mitigation can include simple postselection of bitstrings.
-For example, if one knows that the measured bitstrings should preserve some symmetry, bitstrings that do not preserve it, can be discarded.
-This possibility is indeed available in {mod}`mitiq.rem.post_select`.
+A simple version of readout error mitigation is postselection of bitstrings.
+For example, if one knows that the measured bitstrings should preserve some symmetry, bitstrings that do not preserve it can be discarded.
+Such capability is indeed available in {mod}`mitiq.rem.post_select`.

 With regards to the more elaborate technique of confusion matrix inversion, also [supported](rem-1-intro) in Mitiq, the most relevant references are Refs. {cite}`Maciejewski_2020,Bravyi_2021`.